-Our critical accounting policies, including the assumptions and judgments underlying them, are disclosed in the 2023 Annual Report, including those policies as discussed in Note 1 to the Notes to Consolidated Financial Statements included in the 2023 Annual Report.
-There have been no material changes to these policies during the three months ended March 31, 2024.
+Our significant accounting policies, including the assumptions and judgments underlying them, are disclosed in Note 1 of the Notes to Consolidated Financial Statements included in the 2023 Annual Report.
+Our most critical accounting estimates are discussed in the Management's Discussion and Analysis of Financial Condition and Results of Operations included in the 2023 Annual Report.
+There have been no material changes to our significant accounting policies or critical accounting estimates during the nine months ended September 30, 2024.